ray-project/distributed-zkml/README.md

 cargo check --lib
 ```

-Note: Broken example files have been moved to `zkml/examples/broken/` to prevent compilation errors.
+Broken example files are moved to `zkml/examples/broken/` to prevent compilation errors.
 Use `--test` flags when running tests.

 ### Test Files